Main

 SGEC

-SGEC certification system was developed by the Sustainable Green Ecosystem Council, a general incorporated foundation, by adapting the global sustainable forest management philosophy (known as the "Montreal Process") to the situation in Japan.
+SGEC certification system was introduced by the Sustainable Green Ecosystem Council, a general incorporated foundation, by adapting the global sustainable forest management philosophy (known as the "Montreal Process") to the situation in Japan.
 SGEC and PEFC have agreed to the mutual recognition of respective forest accreditation systems since 2016.

 Forest Management (FM) certification Company- Owned Forests "Mitsui's Forests" (Japan) Mitsui & Co.
 (License Code SGSJP-031)/75 locations of Mitsui's Forests (approximately 45,000 hectares) throughout Japan